skycoin/cx/README.md

 ## Windows: Installing GCC

-You might need to install GCC (MinGW).
+You might need to install GCC.
 Try installing everything first without installing GCC, and if an error similar to "gcc: command not found" is shown, you can fix this by installing MinGW.

 Don't get GCC through Cygwin; apparently, [Cygwin has compatibility issues with Go](https://github.com/golang/go/issues/7265#issuecomment-66091041).

+Users have reported that using either [MingW](http://www.mingw.org/) or [tdm-gcc](tdm-gcc.tdragon.net(), where tdm-gcc seems to be the easiest way.

-## Installing CX - Method 1: The "so easy it might not work" Solution
+## Installing CX

 Make sure that you have `curl` and `git` installed.
 Run this command in a terminal: